 The Carl Benz School of Engineering is aware of the current situation and prepared to react appropriately.
 Even if COVID-19 persists, all programs will run as planned on site, online, or in hybrid format in accordance with local and national regulations.

-We kindly ask you to continue to check both websites on a regular basis.
+We kindly ask you to continue to check the KIT website on a regular basis.

 2. What is the availability of the Virtual Student Office?